pangeo-forge/pangeo-forge-recipes/docs/pangeo_forge_recipes/recipe_user_guide/recipes.md

 [Xarray Zarr encoding conventions](http://xarray.pydata.org/en/latest/internals/zarr-encoding-spec.html).

-The best way to really understand how recipes work is to go through the relevant tutorials for this recipe class.
+The best way to really understand how recipes work is to go through the relevant tutorials for this recipe category.
 These are, in order of increasing complexity

 - {doc}`../tutorials/xarray_zarr/netcdf_zarr_sequential`
 - {doc}`../tutorials/xarray_zarr/cmip6-recipe`